HMS Albrighton (L 12)

 You can help improve our commands section

 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.

 11 Nov 1942

-The British destroyer HMS Porcupine (Cdr.
+Later that day the British destroyer HMS Porcupine (Cdr.
 G.S.
 Stewart, RAN), the British escort destroyer HMS Albrighton (Lt.
 R.J.
 Hanson, DSC, DSO, RN) and the Dutch destroyer HrMs Isaac Sweers (Capt.
-W. Harmsen, RNethN) together rescue 238 survivors from the Dutch troop transport Nieuw Zeeland that was torpedoed and sunk by German U-boat U-380 about 80 miles east of Gibraltar in position 35°57'N, 03°58'W.
+W. Harmsen, RNN) together rescue 238 survivors from the Dutch troop transport Nieuw Zeeland that was torpedoed and sunk by German U-boat U-380 about 80 miles east of Gibraltar in position 35°57'N, 03°58'W.

 12 Dec 1942